david672orford/pub-tools/README.md

+# JW-Pubs

+This is a set of Python-Flask apps for downloading and displaying publications from JW.ORG.

+## Teaching Toolbox

-This is a simple Python-Flask app which visits JW.ORG and gets a list of the books, magazines, and videos available.
-It then displays very simple lists with links back to JW.ORG.
+This app displays pages with links to the publications in the Teaching Toolbox on JW.ORG.

-# JW-Meeting
+## JW-Meeting

-This set of tools was created during the COVID-19 pandemic to make it easier to download and play videos and illustrations used in the two weekly meetings held by Jehovah's Witnesses.
-The videos are loaded into OBS Studio for playing.
-Zoom screen sharing is started and stopped automatically.
-OBS plays through its virtual camera which Zoom sees as a second camera.
+This app helps you to load the vidoes and illustrations for a meeting into OBS Studio.

-## Install OBS Studio
+### Install OBS Studio

     $ sudo add-apt-repository ppa:obsproject/obs-studio
     $ sudo apt install obs-studio

-## Install the Video For Linux Loopback Device

-    $ sudo apt install v4l2loopback-dkms

-## Install OBS Websocket
+### Install OBS Websocket

     $ wget https://github.com/Palakis/obs-websocket/releases/download/4.9.1/obs-websocket_4.9.1-1_amd64.deb
     $ sudo dpkg -i obs-websocket_4.9.1-1_amd64.deb
     $ sudo apt install -f
     $ pip3 install obs-websocket-py

-## Start JW-Meeting

-    $ ./start.py